Counterfactual Analysis under Partial Identification Using Locally Robust Refinement: Locally Robust Refinement

-where $\mathcal{G}$ denotes the collection of $G$'s permitted in the model, and $B_P$ is the identified set for $\beta_0$.
-We call the subset $\tilde \Theta_P^{\mathsf{LRR}}$ the \textit{Locally Robust Refinement (LRR)} of $\tilde \Theta_P$.
 The inference on $\beta$ based on the Locally Robust Refinement proceeds under the further restriction as follows.

 We call this restriction \textit{the LRR Hypothesis}.
-Despite the impression that finding the set $\tilde \Theta_P^{\mathsf{LRR}}$ might be computationally intensive as it involves layers of optimization, it is not, due to our characterization result in the next section.
+Once we focus on the LRR set of parameters, this can be used for various exercises of counterfactual analysis, just as one does with the identified set of parameters.
+Despite the impression that finding the set $\Theta_P^{\mathsf{LRR}}$ might be computationally intensive as it involves layers of optimization, it is not, due to our characterization result in the next section.